apache/incubator-ponymail-site/source/markdown/docs/API.md

     - $to: Optional To: address
     - $subject: Optional Subject: line
     - $body: Optional body text
+    - $since: number of seconds since the epoch, defaults to now.
+       Returns '{"changed":false}' if no emails are later than epoch, otherwise proceeds with normal search
+    - $dfrom: days ago to start
+    - $dto: total days to match

+Options:

     - quick: send statistics only (exclude participants, threadstruct, word-cloud, emails apart from epoch)
     - emailsOnly: return email summaries only (omit thread_struct, top 10 participants and word-cloud)